Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/Events/Index.rst

 you want to change the URL that needs to be analysed.
 With the `ModifyPreviewUrlEvent`, you will be able to alter the URL that will be used to analyse your content.

-First you need to create an EventListener that will :
+First you need to create an EventListener that will handle the event:

 .. code-block:: php